 - a. [x] Market rate survey. - i.
 When were the data gathered (provide a date range; for instance, September December 2023)?
-Survey data collection occurred from March 22 to April 5, 2024. - b.
-ACF pre-approved alternative methodology. - i. [] The alternative methodology was completed.

-If the alternative methodology was completed:
+Survey data collection occurred from March 22 to April 5, 2024. - b. [] ACF pre-approved alternative methodology. - i. [] The alternative methodology was completed. - ii. [] The alternative methodology is in process. - If the alternative methodology was completed: